Updated: Feb 25

 The data led us to the homes of at least two police officers who had been at

 As revealing as searches of Washington were, they were relying on just one

 slice of data, sourced from one company, focused on one city, covering less

 than one year.
 Location data companies collect orders of magnitude more

 information every day than the totality of what the writer received.

-Data firms also typically draw on other sources of information that we didn’t
+Data firms also typically draw on other sources of information that they didn’t

 use.
-We lacked the mobile advertising IDs or other identifiers that advertisers
+They lacked the mobile advertising IDs or other identifiers that advertisers

 often combine with demographic information like home ZIP codes, age, gender,

 even phone numbers and emails to create detailed audience profiles used in